Platon Lechitsky: World War I

 In this situation, P. A. Lechitsky held a front stretched for 320 kilometres for two months, reflecting the violent attacks of two enemy armies.
-The heroism of his troops delayed the fall of Bucharest for a month!
-In the end, on 24 November 1916, a new front was created on this site - the Romanian, which included the 9th Army.
-Lechitsky did not become the commander-in-chief of this front for the sole reason - he did not speak the French language in which he was to communicate with the Romanian allies.
+His troops delayed the fall of Bucharest for a month.
+In the end, on 24 November 1916, a new front was created on this Romanian site, which included the 9th Army.
+Lechitsky did not become the commander-in-chief of this front as he did not speak the French language in which he was to communicate with the Romanian allies.

 Fate after the revolution

 After the February Revolution, without reconciling with the new order, he left the command of the army.
 He was promoted to the post of Assistant Commander-in-Chief of the Romanian Front instead of the resigned General Sakharov.
-Since 18 April 1917, at the disposal of the Minister of War.
-On 7 May 1917, he was retired.
+On 7 May 1917, he retired.
 He resigned from the post of commander-in-chief of the armies of the Western Front.

-3 December 1919, was arrested for speculating in food, but the next day was released.
-Since 1920 in the Red Army.
-Since January 1921, the inspector of infantry and cavalry of the Petrograd Military District.
-In 1921 he was arrested and kept in the Taganskaya prison in Moscow, where he died of exhaustion on 18 February 1923.
+On 3 December 1919, he was arrested for speculating in food, but the next day was released.
+On 1920 he joined the Red Army and in January 1921, he became the inspector of infantry and cavalry of the Petrograd Military District.
+In 1921, he was arrested and kept in the Taganskaya prison in Moscow, where he died of exhaustion on 18 February 1923.

 According to other sources, he was arrested a second time on 8 March 1920, as the head of a counter-revolutionary military organization.
-Sentenced to 2 years in prison.
-He died on 2 February 1921, in the 1st Moscow prison hospital.
+He was sentenced to 2 years in prison and died on 2 February 1921, in the 1st Moscow prison hospital.